 As a fellow author, I understand the hard work that goes into each manuscript, and when you create a series of books in one genre or subject area, you want to be able to keep your readers in one place—your place.
 Ownership and security, I say again, are the keys to any thriving business.
 Especially the digital eBook business.

 James Musgrave was born in Fall River, Massachusetts.
 He taught as a Professor of English and worked as a Supervisor, Management Development at Caltech, Pasadena and at various San Diego colleges.
-He is now the author, owner and developer at EMRE Publishing, LLC in San Diego.
+He is now the author and publisher at EMRE Publishing, LLC in San Diego.
 He has won many writing awards, and his mysteries are “featured selections” by the American Library Association.
-He was also a Finalist in the Bram Stoker Awards, won the First Prize Award for Best Historical Mystery in the Chanticleer International Book Awards, and was a Finalist in the Heekin Fellowship.
+He was also a Finalist in the Bram Stoker Awards, First Place Award for Best Historical Mystery in the Chanticleer International Book Awards, and a Finalist in the Heekin Fellowship.

 Please contact the author at: email@example.com